chriskonnertz/string-calc/README.md

 There are several concrete operators that extend this class.

 Please be aware that operators are closely related to functions.
 Functions are at least as powerful as operators are.
+If an operator does not seem suitable for a purpose, a function might be an appropriate alternative.

 Operator classes implement the `operate($leftNumber, $rightNumber)` method.
 Its parameters represent the operands.
-It might be confisuing that even if the operator is a unary operator its `operate` method needs to have offer both parameters.
+It might be confusing that even if the operator is a unary operator its `operate` method needs to have offer both parameters.
 The `$rightNumber` parameter will contain the operand of the unary operation while the left will contain 0.